 Alex has recorded with The Old North, an Americana Blues band based in Boston and has performed numerous musical theatre and cabaret shows.
 Recently, Alex joined the theatrical percussion ensemble, Ideas Not Theories, for their east coast tour, performing in Philadelphia PA.
 Alex is also well versed in contemporary classical music.
 He participated in Longy’s Divergent Studio this past summer and is currently working on new repertoire for Ensemble Uncaged.

 Alex was a clinician at the 2019 Annual Jazz Educators’ Network conference where he presented alongside Eric Hofbauer, the Chair of the JCM Department, techniques and ideas for using odd-meters and poly-pulse to create on the spot arrangements of jazz standards.
 Alex has studied with Neal Smith, Bob Gulotti, Dave Zygmunt, John Piefer and Greg Strohman.
-He holds a BA in East Asian Studies from Dickinson College and is currently pursuing his MM in Jazz and Contemporary Music Performance from the Longy School of Music.
+He holds a BA in East Asian Studies from Dickinson College and an MM in Jazz and Contemporary Music Performance from the Longy School of Music.